matloff/omsi/README.md

 The exam questions should be placed in a file called **Questions.txt** in the <strong>InstructorDirectory</strong>.
-The file should contain a description and any questions for the exam.
+The file should contain a description and the questions for the exam.
 If there are notes the instructor would like to write to him/herself in the file they should be placed at the beginning.

-When parsing the file, OMSI will go through line by line and search for keywords DESCRIPTION or QUESTION.
+When parsing the file, OMSI will go through line by line and search for keywords NEW, DESCRIPTION or QUESTION.
+The latter delineates the start of a question for the exam, so that for a 3-problem exam there would be 3 QUESTION lines in the file  **Questions.txt**.

+The lines following a keyword all are associated with that keyword, until another keyword is encountered.

 Once a keyword is found each line after it is appended together until it reaches another keyword or the end of the file.
 So content that is not intended to be a part of a question or description should not be below a keyword.
 Questions are